-CSTA is a proactive voice for K-16 science teachers in the state.
+CASE is a proactive voice for K-16 science teachers in the state.
 Through our leadership and staff, we are present at State Board of Education and Instructional Quality Commission meetings and at Legislative hearings, on an ongoing basis, to promote the needs of our members and science education.

-- Relentlessly pursued for years and ultimately accomplished in 2011 the passage of legislation to revise the California science content standards (SB 300 – Hancock, 2011).
-Ultimately leading to the adoption of the Next Generation Science Standards for California in September 2013.
+- Relentlessly pursued for years and ultimately accomplished in the passage of legislation to revise the California science content standards (SB 300 – Hancock, 2011); ultimately leading to the adoption of the NGSS for California in September and November 2013.